Cooper-Source/Cooper-Source/README.md

 - 😄 Deskription: funny, friendly and german
 - ⚡ Fun fact: I always want to learn something new :)

 > Please contact me by email if you have any concerns.
+> And always report bugs 🤝👍

 ## Information about my programming style